keijokapp/i-tee.docker/README.md

-This repository is used to build docker images for [I-Tee](https://github.com/magavdraakon/i-tee) virtual IT laboratory system.
+###Docker-related files have been removed [I-Tee](https://github.com/magavdraakon/i-tee) repository.
+This README remains for some time.

 Some additional componennts needed to run full system include:

  * Fully working Virtualbox 5.0 installation (inc. extension pack) on host
  * MySQL (or any other database if it works)